Use the recipe

 Language models are so good, that "AGI" is becoming about building for specific jobs and giving the right context and tools.

-Most of the fastest growing AI startups today are using "the recipe".
+The fastest growing startups today are generally using "the recipe".

 Intelligent app blocker